Careers360 Logo

 ii) The number of electrons is proportional to the intensity of radiation.

-iii) For each metal; there is a minimum frequency, below which photoelectric effect is not observed.
+iii) For each metal, there is a minimum frequency below which the photoelectric effect is not observed.

 iv) K.E. of electrons is proportional to the frequency of light.

 When a photon of adequate energy strikes an electron in the atom of the metal, it transfers its energy to the electron, and the electron is expelled without any delay.
-Greater is the energy of the photon, greater will also be the kinetic energy of the ejected electron.
+The greater is the energy of the photon, the greater will also be the kinetic energy of the ejected electron.

 Question:52